A Semi-Automatic Method for History Matching using Sequential Monte Carlo: History Matching

-where $s_{m,\theta}$ is the estimated standard deviation of the model output, $s_{e,\theta}$ is a standard deviation that arises from emulation uncertainty and $s_{d}$ is an additional standard deviation to account for the fact that the model might be misspecified in some way.
+where $s_{m,\theta}$ is the estimated standard deviation of the model output, $s_{e,\theta}$ is a standard deviation that arises from emulation uncertainty, $s_{\mathrm{obs}}$ is the standard deviation of the observation error, and $s_{d}$ is an additional standard deviation to account for the fact that the model might be misspecified in some way.
 The model output standard deviation $s_{m,\theta}$ is zero if the model is deterministic.
 In the case of a stochastic model, the model output standard deviation can be estimated easily from the training data if it is assumed that it is independent of $\theta$.
 If this is not a reasonable assumption, then $K$ independent simulations can be performed for each $\theta$ in the training sample, and a surface can be fitted to the empirical standard deviations to predict for untested $\theta$.
 When $K$ simulations are performed, the output $y_{\theta}$ is an average of the $K$ simulations.
-Based on the $3 \sigma$ rule \citep{Pukelsheim1994}, $c=3$ may be a reasonable cut-off.
+Choosing $c=3$ can be justified using Pukelsheim's rule \citep{Pukelsheim1994}.
+Pukelsheim's rule is the powerful result that states that for any continuous, unimodal distribution, 95\% of its probability must lie within $\pm 3\sigma$, regardless of asymmetry, skew, or heavy tails.
+In the case of multiple outputs, \citet{Vernon2018}, for example, incorporate an additional step that, for each wave, includes only the emulators that are deemed as being accurate enough.